Advocating for liberty is both idealistic and realistic. What is it that makes liberty “work” in a way that central planning cannot?

 Jimmy Wales, founder of Wikipedia, was influenced Friedrich Hayek’s essay, “The Use of Knowledge in Society” which argues that information is decentralized.
 You know it’s true, because it says so on Wikipedia, but if you’re looking for other sources, it’s corroborated by this New Yorker article, and Wales even went on EconTalk with Russ Roberts […]

-Shamans of old knew they could bend the credulous to their will (and make a boatload of money) if the shaman could predict something like a storm, or an eclipse.
+Shamans knew they could bend the credulous to their will (and make a boatload of money) if the shaman could predict something like a storm, or an eclipse.
 “This very evening, the Night Wolf will devour the Moon Virgin!
-But if you pay me many coins of silver, I will force Night Wolf […]
+But if you pay me many coins of silver, I will force Night Wolf to cough […]

 For more from Hayek on what he and fellow Austrian economists referred to as the knowledge problem be sure to check out Hayek’s seminal essay, “The Use of Knowledge in Society.”